christopherrowley/ESP32_FFT/W2_detectNote/W2_Guide.md

 We have a primary difference of 1 octave in the C notes.
 But you can see that despite the piano being a lower note, it has more high frequency content that provides its characteristic sound.

-Hopefully this helps illustrate the usefulness of the fourier transform.
+Hopefully this helps illustrate the usefulness of the Fourier transform.
 Now we have a quantitative metric to be able to compare two signals, that provides meaningful interpretation.

 ### Bringing It Together
 Hopefully from the above, we can see: